Visual Arts Graduates

 Bede Clarke ’83 is Professor of Art at the University of Missouri at Columbia, teaching ceramics.

-Ben Dimmitt '76 is a photographer in New York who teaches at the International Center of Photography.
+Ben Dimmitt ’76 is a photographer who has taught for years at the International Center of Photography in New York.
+He has recently moved to Asheville, NC.

-frje Echeverria '66 recently retired as Professor of Painting at the University of Northern Iowa.
+frje Echeverria ’66 is Professor Emeritus of Painting at the University of Northern Iowa.

-Brad Ennis '10 has been a production assistant at Annie Leibovitz Studio in New York, and more recently first assistant to fashion photographer Kevin Michael Reed.
-He's also managed to find time to do some of his own photography and plans to soon open his own business.
+Brad Ennis ’10 has been a production assistant at Annie Leibovitz Studio in New York, and more recently first assistant to fashion photographers Kevin Michael Reed and Billy Kidd.

-Justin Erickson '03 is a middle-school teacher in Manatee County, Florida.
+Justin Erickson ’03 teaches engineering technology at Haile Middle School in Manatee County.
 Recently his eighth grade students successfully completed a college-level 3-d engineering software certification exam.

-Zoe Friedman '07 has just earned her MFA (June, 2012) at the Maryland Institute College of Art.
+Zoe Friedman ’07 earned her MFA at the Maryland Institute College of Art, and in 2014 received a grant from The Awesome Foundation to plant sunflowers all throughout Baltimore.

 Esther Fuldauer ’92 is a painter and also a web designer/developer in Blanes, Catalonia, Spain.

-Samantha Goresh '03 is completing her Masters in Photojournalism at the University of Ohio.
+Samantha Goresh ’03 recently completed her Masters in Photojournalism at the University of Ohio, and is a photographer with GateHouse Media Metro Unit in Boston.

-Ben Hamburger '10 has just returned (2012) from a year of painting murals and teaching art in Thailand, Cambodia and India.
+Ben Hamburger ’10 spent a year (2012) painting murals and teaching art in Thailand, Cambodia and India, and he's now (2014) doing the same in Bolivia.

-James Heaton '88 is partner in the luxury-branding firm The Tronvig Group, based in Brooklyn, New York.
+James Heaton ’88 is President and Creative Director of the branding firm The Tronvig Group, based in Brooklyn, New York.

-Stanton Hunter '80 is Associate Professor of Ceramics and Sculpture at Chaffey College in California.
+Stanton Hunter ’80 is Professor of Ceramics and Sculpture at Chaffey College in California.

-Stuart Hyatt '97 is an interdisciplinary artist, musician and collaborator, and founder of TEAM records.
+Stuart Hyatt ’97 is an interdisciplinary artist and musician.
 His cd package design for his own collaborative recording Clouds was one of five finalists for a Grammy Award in 2006.
-Stuart is now (2011-12) enrolled in the Masters of Architecture program at the Ball State University College of Architecture and Planning.
+Stuart recently earned a Masters of Architecture from Ball State University (in addition to his MFA from Indiana University), and he is a member of the M12 Collective, an innovative art and design group.
+Founder of Team Records, he has most recently has been engaged in a project of mapping sounds in Indianapolis.

 Martha Ensign Johnson ’75 teaches printmaking at Westmont College in Santa Barbara, California.